mandi1120/clinical_nlp/README.md

 ## Overview:
 - This code performs natural language processing (NLP) on a dataset of transcribed clinical notes.
-- Two types of NLP are performed: Named Entity Recognition (NEM) and Summarization
+- Two types of NLP are performed: Named Entity Recognition (NER) and Summarization
-    - NEM extracts concepts from the notes using keywords.
-The MedSpaCy library includes a NEM pipeline to identify target medical conditions and medications.
+    - NER extracts concepts from the notes using keywords.
+The MedSpaCy library includes a NER pipeline to identify target medical conditions and medications.
 This process can quickly identify and flag patients with specific conditions for analysis.
     - Summarization breaks longer text down into key sentences and information.
 Through lemmatization, words are grouped into their lemma or dictionary form, which are then tallied.
 Each sentence is scored based on presence of the most frequent lemmas or key concepts.
 - The NLP library used in this code is SpaCy, with a related library, MedSpaCy:
     - <a href="https://spacy.io/" target="_blank">SpaCy</a> is an open-sourced Python library of NLP tools